Vonng/pigsty/docs/PARAM.md

 name: `minio_seq`, type: `int`, level: `I`

-minio instance identifier, REQUIRED identity parameters
+minio instance identifier, REQUIRED identity parameters. no default value, you have to assign it manually

-no default value